bgiesing/brandongiesing.com/content/instagc-tips.md

  * Weekly Bonus based on how many videos you watch and the "quality".
     * "Quality" includes things like users muting videos for example and it's based on every user combined, not just you.

 ## [EngageMe.TV](http://EngageMe.TV)
 Under the AdWall Offer Wall (otherwise known as Adscend Media), do any of the EngageMe.TV  offers.
-The "videos watched to earnings ratio" isn't as good as Swagbucks but InstaGC does some other things good that still makes EngageMe.TV good to do here.

  * You can make an account directly on EngageMe.TV and link it to your InstaGC account.
 This means you can just go to EngageMe.TV to earn which is faster than digging through AdWall.
-   Swagbucks doesn't offer this.
- * With InstaGC having instant cashout compared to SB, the fast earnings you make with EngageMe.TV can be very quickly redeemed if you need a dollar in a pinch.
+ * With InstaGC having instant cashout, the fast earnings you make with EngageMe.TV can be very quickly redeemed if you need a dollar in a pinch.